dshevtsov/whatsup_github/README.md

 ### `versions`

-Any GitHub label that starts from a digit followed by a period like in regex `\d\.`.
+Any GitHub label that starts from a digit followed by a period like in regular expression `\d\.`.
 Examples: `2.3.x`, `1.0.3-msi`, `2.x`

 ### `date`